Gelbpunkt/tokio-websockets/README.md

 - Built with tokio-util, intended to be used with tokio from the ground up
 - Minimal dependencies: The base only requires:
-  - tokio, tokio-util, bytes, futures-util (which almost all tokio projects depend on)
+  - tokio, tokio-util, bytes, futures-core, futures-sink
   - SHA1 backend, e.g. sha1_smol (see [Feature flags](#feature-flags))
 - Big selection of features to tailor dependencies to any project (see [Feature flags](#feature-flags))
 - SIMD support: AVX2, SSE2 or NEON for frame (un)masking and accelerated UTF-8 validation